Timothy Robbins, assistant professor of English at Graceland University

 This literary historical narrative will seem familiar to Early American scholars, as will the course structure and the palpable tension it produced between content covered and time allowed.
 What was never at issue, for me, was locating a textbook.
 See, the literature survey course sports its own special media, the anthology; nearly exhaustive, this master text’s pedagogical significance is matched only by its physical mass.
 The leading Early American anthologies on the academic market, — Wiley’s The Literatures of Colonial America and Norton’s Anthology of American Literature — are the size of small encyclopedias, coming in at 602 and 1845 pages, respectively.
 These truly impressive scholarly books, which introduced me and the current crop of Early American scholars to the field, have done a great deal in shaping our syllabuses and lesson plans, and, as a consequence, our conception of the era’s literary output.
 That’s not necessarily a bad thing.
 Again, these anthologies are excellent, compiled and edited by leading scholars in the field–all acquainted and attentive to the concerns of teaching the literature survey course.

 That first fall semester, I decided to assign the Norton edition, chiefly because it contains Mark Twain’s Adventures of Huckleberry Finn in its entirety.
 I figured a classic piece of fiction, one that allowed us to approach the fault lines between race, slavery, Reconstruction, and national identity, would make for a brilliant capstone.
 Yet for all of its helpful background material, framed by the anthology’s wonderfully generative thematic groupings, our class never truly used the book.
 Admittedly, that’s due in part to the sizable number of students who never even laid hands on it.
-The latest edition of the Norton American literature anthology retails at $81.25 to purchase and between sixteen to twenty-five dollars for a six-month rental.
+The latest edition of the Norton American literature anthology retails at $81.25 to purchase and between $16 to $25 for a six-month rental.
 For many working-class, first-generation students, the costs of the text–or, the means to access it, a credit card, for example–are simply prohibitive.
 As a result, just two or three students bought the latest edition outright—though, they were all generous enough to share with friends.
-Some purchased older, used versions from online booksellers, still more relied on the web versions of assigned readings that I’d linked to on the course site.
+Some purchased older, used versions from online booksellers; still more relied on the web versions of assigned readings that I’d linked to on the course site.